 Capital City Public Market

-If you’re staying in an Airbnb or other accommodation where you can cook, a visit to the Capital City Public Market is inevitable.
+If you’re staying in an Airbnb, Vrbo, or other accommodation where you can cook, a visit to the Capital City Public Market is inevitable.
 Here, you can find some fresh local produce and different food items, but also a lot of charming local artisan shops.
 The market has more than 150 vendors in total and occupies roughly four city blocks in Downtown.
 If you would like to visit, note that the market is open only on Saturdays.

 Boise Farmers Market